-If you're just starting out using a VPN, you may find many specific terms used here.
-Something might be new to you, but we will cover the most common VPN terminology in this article, so you get a better view.
+If you're starting out using a VPN, you will notice that many specific terms are used here.
+Some might be new to you, so we will cover the most common VPN terminology in this article to help you get a better view.

 Client/server.
 This terminology describes how network communications work.
 To make it simple - the client is always requesting information, and the server provides the requested information.
-If you connect to the US Dallas server, your Surfshark app is the client (asking for information), and the server in Dallas provides you with the requested information.
+For example, if you connect to the US Dallas server, your Surfshark app is the client (asking for information), and the server in Dallas provides you with the requested information.

-DNS.
-You may find this term used pretty often.
-You may not have noticed, but you are using various DNS servers every day.
+DNS (Domain Name System).
+This term is used pretty often.
+You may not have noticed, but you use various DNS servers every day.
 Basically, the DNS server translates the domain name (facebook.com) to an IP address (126.96.36.199).
 It's like a phone book where all names (website domains) and numbers (IP addresses) are stored.